Search the Whole Web to quickly find what you're looking for:

 Other forms of Liver Damp Heat that might seem unconnected include athlete’s foot, particularly that arising between the fourth and fifth toes or in the arch or sole of the foot, and some discharges from the eyes, if the sclera or other parts of the eyeball are inflamed.

-Damp prevents the free flow of Liver Qi, producing Liver Qi stagnation symptoms, (distension, nausea etc) and stops the usual direction of flow of bile, forcing it into the Blood, causing jaundice.
+Damp conditions or environments or foods that produce damp (see above and more below) prevent the free flow of Liver Qi, producing Liver Qi stagnation symptoms, (distension, nausea etc) and stop the usual direction of flow of bile, forcing it into the Blood, causing jaundice.